 Warning sign you’ve hired a “total fraud”: You get a call from the FBI

 I know it seems like I’m categorizing people, which may not sit well with some readers.
 However, as one of my clients routinely says, “I didn’t make this world, I’m just living in it”.
 The truth is the truth.
 If you’re going to be a player in the virtual economy, you have to be aware of possible problems.
 To build an amazing virtual team, it’s important you avoid the personas outlined in this article.
-All that being said, there are a lot of highly qualified, hard working people on oDesk and other virtual workspaces.
+All that being said, there are a lot of highly qualified, hard working people on Upwork and other virtual workspaces.
 Stay tuned for future articles on how to identify and hire winners.